Ever wondered whether there’s any hope in this world?

 Now He has given us an invitation.

 “Come,” He says.
 “Come to me with all your grime.
-I will forgive you and wash you as white as snow.
+I’ll forgive you and wash you as white as snow.
 Come and lay down the load you’ve been carrying.
 It’s too heavy for you.
-Rest in my loving care and let me shoulder your burdens.
+Rest in My loving care and let Me shoulder your burdens.
 I will teach you a new way to live as you walk with Me.”
 (Isaiah 1:18, Matthew 11:28-29, Colossians 1:13-14, Psalm 68:19)